Meet the Team

 Dr. Adedayo Onitilo is a globally recognized oncologist and serves as Senior Medical Advisor for Oncology & Clinical Research at TumorLink.
 With over two decades of experience, he brings unparalleled expertise in cancer care delivery, health systems oncology, and population-based research.

 Dr. Onitilo currently directs the Oncology, Hematology, Radiation Oncology, and Palliative Medicine Service Line at Marshfield Clinic Health System.
-He is the Principal Investigator of the Wisconsin NCI Community Oncology Research Program (WiNCORP), leading clinical trial access across multiple Midwestern states, and serves as Co-Chair of the Cancer Scientific Interest Group for the Health Care Systems Research Network (HCSRN).
+He is the Principal Investigator of the Wisconsin NCI Community Oncology Research Program (WiNCORP), where he has secured over $24.9 million in NIH funding to expand clinical trial access across multiple Midwestern states.
+He also serves as Co-Chair of the Cancer Scientific Interest Group for the Health Care Systems Research Network (HCSRN).
 His research leadership includes appointments on national committees with SWOG, ASCO, and the National Institute for Cancer Research and Treatment.

 Board-certified in Internal Medicine, Hematology, Medical Oncology, and Hospice & Palliative Medicine, Dr. Onitilo earned: